subramanya1702/subramanya1702/README.md

 ###

 <div align="left"><p>✔︎ Super passionate about computers, writing code and solving problems.
-The more challenging the problem, the better.</p> <p>✔︎ Armed with an in-depth knowledge about Data Structures and Algorithms (Thanks to Leetcode)</p> <p>✔︎ Thoroughly enjoy exploring and dissecting the architecture/design of different software products and attempting to build them from the ground up.</p> <p>✔︎ Currently working on these really cool projects:<ul>1.
+The more challenging the problem, the better.</p> <p>✔︎ Armed with an in-depth knowledge about Data Structures and Algorithms.</p> <p>✔︎ Thoroughly enjoy exploring and dissecting the architecture/design of different software products and attempting to build them from the ground up.</p> <p>✔︎ Currently working on these really cool projects:<ul>1.
 FunctionScout: An innovative API dependency monitoring tool.
 It analyzes and visualizes dependencies at the function level, providing valuable insights into API structures.</ul> <ul>2.
 DocuCompass: An on-demand knowledge navigator, that instantly understands questions about any team's document and delivers the most relevant answer and a direct link to the source.</ul></p></div>

 ###